shruthi1210/Forecasting-Stock-Prices-using-ARIMA/README.md

 ARIMA models is one of statistical technique could be used to forecast time series data.

-Time series data have trend, seasonality/cyclicality and noise components.

 In ARIMA models, one has to decide on the order in such a way that error is reduced.